epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **GPIO**: General-Purpose Input/Output, an uncommitted pin used for input and/or output controllable by the user at run-time.

 - **Harvard Architecture**: A computer architecture with separate memories and buses for instructions and data.
 BoxLambda's main CPU, the Ibex processor, uses a Harvard Architecture.

 - **Hacker/Hacking**: See [http://www.paulgraham.com/gba.html](http://www.paulgraham.com/gba.html)

 - **HAL**: Hardware Access Layer.
 A low-level Software API to access the hardware, or in this case, gateware.

 - **HIR**: Host Interface Registers.
 The register interface the DMA core presents to the host processor.

 - **I2S**: A serial bus interface specially designed for communicating digital audio data between integrated circuits (ICs).
 The I2S protocol sends pulse-code modulation (PCM) audio data from a controller to a target.

 - **Ibex**: The name of the RISC-V CPU core used by BoxLambda.

 - **IC**: Integrated Circuit.

 - **Icarus**: Open-Source Verilog simulator.
 See [https://steveicarus.github.io/iverilog/](https://steveicarus.github.io/iverilog/).
 Used as the behind-the-scenes simulator when running CoCoTB.

 - **I/F**: Interface.

 - **Interconnect**: Wishbone terminology for the bus fabric.

 - **IO**: Input/Output.

+- **IOB**: Input/Output Block, the part of the FPGA fabric that connects to an IO port (Xilinx terminology.
+See [Arty A7 Reference Manual](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)).

 - **IP-XACT**: An XML format that defines and describes individual, re-usable electronic circuit designs to facilitate their use in creating integrated circuits.